aartisr/heimdall-electra/README.md

 - A `DetectionReport` with stratified statistics
 - Chain-of-custody metadata

-> **Reproducibility guarantee:** fixing `--generated-at` to the same value produces byte-identical ledger and bundle entries on any machine.
+> **Reproducibility boundary:** for this deterministic synthetic workflow, fixing `--generated-at` produces byte-identical ledger and bundle entries in the supported environment.
+This statement does not apply to network-fetched data, external artifacts, or future non-deterministic components.

 ---

-## Artifact Ingestion & Evidence Chain
+## Give Every Artifact a Chain of Custody

-To ingest an external artifact (calibration file, raw waveform, source document) into the content-addressed evidence store:
+An external artifact—such as a calibration file, raw waveform, or source document—can be placed in the content-addressed evidence store with an explicit evidence class:

 ```bash
 PYTHONPATH=src python3.11 scripts/ingest_artifact.py \